-Washington, DC —Eight journalists from Cameroon, Czech Republic, Kenya, Malaysia, Nepal, Nigeria, Pakistan, and Vietnam will arrive in the United States on March 18 for nearly six months of journalism training in American news organizations.
-Among them are two journalists chosen for a fellowship that honors the life and work of Wall Street Journal reporter Daniel Pearl and two journalists chosen for specialized fellowships in health reporting.
+Washington, DC —Nine journalists from Bangladesh, Brazil, China, Egypt, Georgia, Iran, Kenya, and Rwanda will arrive in the United States on March 16 for nearly six months of journalism training in American news organizations.
+Among them are two journalists chosen for a fellowship that honors the life and work of Wall Street Journal reporter Daniel Pearl.

 Created in 1983 by Alfred Friendly, a Pulitzer Prize winning reporter and former managing editor of The Washington Post, the Alfred Friendly Press Fellowships (AFPF) is a unique training program that allows young print journalists to participate first-hand in America’s Constitutionally protected news-gathering and news-writing processes.
 The Fellowships’ purpose is to enable men and women who will be news media leaders in their own countries to observe free press standards being exercised in the U.S., to put those values into daily practice with the support and guidance of American colleagues, and to transfer knowledge gained on the program to colleagues at home.